rcesaret/DevDocs/README.md

 ### Prerequisites

-- [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your system
+- [Docker](https://docs.docker.com/get-docker/) installed on your system
 - Git for cloning the repository

 ### Quick Start with Docker (Recommended)